bryancostanich/FountainSharp/Source/FountainSharp/FountainSharp.Parse/FountainSyntaxDefinition.md

+﻿The following syntax definition comes from the [Fountain.io](http://fountain.io/syntax) site.

-﻿# Scene Heading - √
+# Scene Heading - √

 A Scene Heading is any line that has a blank line following it, and either begins with INT or EXT or similar (full list below).
 A Scene Heading always has at least one blank line preceding it.